 One of the biggest names in consumer credit reporting, Experian now maintains information on more than a billion businesses and individuals worldwide.

-The company's CreditExpert plan is a capable service for those in the UK, offering access to their credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user’s personal data.
+The company's IdentityWorks is a capable service for those in the US, offering access to their credit report and score, raising alerts when there are any significant changes, and keeping a careful eye on the dark web for any signs of the user’s personal data.